ageitgey/face_recognition/docs/usage.rst

 See the examples in the /examples folder on github for how to use each function.

-You can also check the API docs for the 'face_recognition' module to see the possible paramters for each function.
+You can also check the API docs for the 'face_recognition' module to see the possible parameters for each function.

 The basic idea is that first you load an image::